-The decision to rent versus buy is more than just crunching the numbers, but the rent vs. buy calculator that is very comprehensive is located at realestate.yahoo.com/calculators/rent_vs_own.html.
+The decision to rent versus buy is more than just crunching the numbers.
+You may find a rent vs. buy calculator that is very comprehensive, located at: CalcXML.com

 One of our CEBAA exclusive buyer agent for gave us this example of a situation where continuing to rent may be more profitable than buying.

 This is an example only and you should always consult with a competent tax or legal advisor for your specific situation.